 St. John's Lutheran School participates in the National School Lunch Program, a federally assisted meal program, providing nutritionally balanced, low-cost or free lunches.

 Applications for the Free and Reduced Lunch program are available through the school office.
 You may apply at any time during the school year.
-Click here to view the Free and Reduced Lunch Program application.
+Click on one of the following links to apply or to view instructions.

 St. John’s currently purchases lunches fully cooked from Whitnall School District.
 Student meals are $3.30 each including milk.
 Reduced price lunch: $0.40.
 Milk alone is $0.30 per carton.